combinatrix-ai/PromptTrail/README.md

 ## LLM API Call

-This is the simplest example of how to use PromptTrail as a thin wrapper around LLMs.
+This is the simplest example of how to use PromptTrail as a thin wrapper around LLMs of various providers.

 ```python
 > import os